What makes a place a home?

 Rozana Lee is an artist based in Tāmaki Makaurau, of Indonesian-Chinese heritage.
 She holds an MFA from Elam School of Fine Arts.
 Recent exhibitions include New work, Melanie Roger Gallery (2020), Te Wheke: Pathways Across Oceania, Christchurch Art Gallery (2020-2022), Project 2020: Space as Substance, Auckland Art Fair (2020), Future Flowering, Play_Station (2020), Reconfigure(d), Guangzhou, China (2019), and Two Oceans at Once, St Paul St Gallery (2019).
 Lee attended two artist residencies in Asia: Instinc Singapore (March, 2016) and Making Space, Guangzhou, China (May, 2019).
 She is part of the current curatorial team of Window Gallery, Auckland.

-Home is Anywhere in the World was curated by MEANWHILE facilitator and curator Melina Payne
+Home is Anywhere in the World was curated by MEANWHILE's Managing Director Melina Payne

-Anna Persson in conversation with Rozana Lee - August 2020
+MEANWHILE Public Programme Coordinator Anna Persson in conversation with artist Rozana Lee - August 2020

 2020 has been a year where, as a humanity, we have been faced with more time in our homes than ever, and with the veils of belonging, borders, and ideologies being further lifted, the question we’re pondering is just what makes a place a home?